 The following chart summarizes the types of notices routinely generated by the Library:

 A hold notice will be generated when a requested item is available for pickup.
-Patrons with an email address on file with the Library will be notified via email; all other patrons will be notified by US Mail.
-Held items will remain available for pickup for 10 days once they are captured for the patron.
+Patrons with an email address on file with the Library will be notified via email; all other patrons will be notified by telephone.
+Held items will remain available for pickup for 7 days once they are captured for the patron.

 Patrons with an email address on file with the Library will be sent a courtesy date due reminder 3 days prior to an item's due date.
 Please apprise the Library if your email address changes so that you may continue to receive these notices.
 Patrons are responsible for returning items on time even if they do not receive a reminder notice.

 Printed overdue notices are sent as a courtesy to remind patrons of items that have become overdue.
-Patrons with an email address on file with the Library will be notified via email; all other patrons will be notified by US Mail.
-Notices are sent 21 days after an item's due date.
+Patrons with an email address on file with the Library will be notified via email; all other patrons will be notified by telephone.
+Notices are sent 7 days and 21 days after an item's due date.
 Patrons are responsible for returning items on time even if they do not receive the overdue notice.

 The Library will mail a replacement bill when an item becomes 42 days overdue.
 Such items are designated as 'Lost' and are subject to a replacement fee plus a $7.50 processing fee.
 The Library will also issue a replacement bill for items that are returned in a damaged state that requires their withdrawal from the collection.